BIP-85 Passwords

 Z X C V B N M , . /

-Passwords generated and shown on Coldcard will always be correct with respect to BIP-85.
-However, when sending keystrokes, for example on German keyboard, what was typed will not match the text that was generated and shown on Coldcard's screen.
+Passwords generated and shown on the COLDCARD will always be correct with respect to BIP-85.
+However, when sending keystrokes, for example on a German keyboard, what was typed will not match the text that was generated and shown on the COLDCARD's screen.

 For example, if the correct password is zYLoepugzdVJvdL56ogNV